-In 2019, Hilda de Weever is celebrating her 40th year in business.
+In 2019, Hilda de Weever celebrated her 40th year in business.

 De Weever’s Wovens grew in her backyard studio in the picturesque Annapolis Valley of Nova Scotia.